 The Simcube 2 also laudably fills the shoes of direct drive wheels.
 Perhaps not as well-known as Fanatec, this wheel will have you loving every second of the ultra-accurate feedback it shoots back at you.
 Thanks to the natural signal processing it employs, you will be able to feel the force feedback exactly as was intended by the physics engine of your sim game.
 Of course this means the wheel is only as good as the game your running (if you’re not sure what to get while you wait for 2020’s new releases check out our guide on the best sim games available thus far) but it means that the game you’re running can perform exactly as it was meant to.
 Natural sign processing also includes natural damping, inertia and friction filters.
 Coupled with the robotics grade angle sensors which grant unmatched angle precision, every damp part of the track, every time you graze the gravel when you understeer a turn, every little physical phenomenon will be indistinguishable from its real world counterpart.
 The added benefit of the passive cooling system also means that your wheel will consume less and make less noise, allowing you for a totally immersive experience.
 All in all, a great choice.

-Best Value: Sim-Plicity SW30
+Fifth Place: Sim-Plicity SW30

 Perhaps not at the same levels as others on this list, the SW30 is still a great DD wheel